 Make no mistake, there is some work involved in watching another person’s dog.
 But if you already own a dog, the amount of work you have to do beyond what you are already doing is pretty minimal.

-Think about it.
-If you’re a dog owner, you already have your set tasks you do every day with your dog.
+This makes sense when you think about it.
+If you’re a dog owner, you already have the set tasks you do every day with your dog.
 For me, my dog goes out for a walk in the morning before I go to work, goes out for a walk when I get home from work, and then goes out one more time before I go to bed.
-She eats twice a day, once in the morning and once in the evening.
+She eats twice a day – once in the morning and once in the evening.

 What happens if I encounter a dog that doesn’t follow this schedule?
-The beauty of setting up a side hustle using DogVacay and Rover is that you are in charge.
+The beauty of side hustling with an app like Rover is that you are in charge.
 I choose which dogs I want to watch and which ones I don’t want to watch.
-Naturally, I only accept dogs that fit within my schedule.
+Naturally, I only accept dogs that fit with my schedule.
 Since I don’t want to watch any large dogs, I also only accept dogs that weigh less than 40 pounds.

 How Much Have I Made?

-In terms of rate, I generally charge $25 per night, but I do occasionally increase it during high demand holidays.
+In terms of rates, I generally charge $28 per night, but I do occasionally increase it during high demand holidays.
 It’s not a ton of money, but I’ve consistently been able to pull in about $200 per month with minimal work.
-If I book ten nights in a month, which isn’t too hard to do, I pull in $212 after Rover and DogVacay take their fees.
 Add it up over the course of a year and that’s $2,400 extra dollars in your pocket that you can use to pay off debt, or my recommendation, save in a Solo 401k.

-Here is a screenshot of my payouts from Rover for 2016.
+Here is a screenshot of some of my payouts from Rover.
 You can see what I charged and what Rover took out in fees.

 What Expenses Can You Expect?

-In terms of expenses, the largest expense is the fee paid to Rover and DogVacay.
-At 15%, it’s a significant amount (although still less than the 20% to 25% that Uber takes).
+In terms of expenses, the largest expense is the fee paid to Rover using their platform.
+Right now, Rover charges a 20% fee.
 The fee is worth it to me since I find the platform is a great way for me to drum up business with minimal work.
-The fee is taken out by Rover and DogVacay before I’m paid, so any earnings I receive are always paid net of fees.

 Any other expenses are minimal.
 Dog owners provide their own dog food, treats, and toys.
-Most dog owners also provide their own poo bags.
-In any event, I don’t ever pay for poo bags.
-Instead, I just take them from an apartment building down the street from me.
+Most dog owners also provide their own poop bags.
 The only other expenses would be general wear and tear to my furniture and house, but I don’t really know how to properly calculate that expense.

 Tips For New Hosts